Historic Jordan Springs

 Image Source: Historic Jordan Springs

-Today, Historic Jordan Springs is overseen by D.W.
+Today, the Jordan Springs Estate is overseen by D.W.
 Aitken and Tonie M. Wallace Aitken, who purchased the property in 2001.
 They have been keen to preserve pieces from each period of the estate’s long history.

 Image Source: Historic Jordan Springs